CanopySimulations/canopy-python-examples/README.md

 ## General Usage

-[Running Studies](https://github.com/CanopySimulations/canopy-python-examples/blob/master/running_studies.ipynb) shows the various study input forms supported by the library, and how to ensure a study has completed before extracting the results.
+[Running Studies](https://github.com/CanopySimulations/canopy-python-examples/blob/master/running_studies.ipynb) is a good place to start.
+It demonstrates loading configs and using them to run run studies on the platform, including how to ensure a study has completed before extracting the results.

 [Loading Vector Results](https://github.com/CanopySimulations/canopy-python-examples/blob/master/loading_vector_results.ipynb) shows how to load channel data from simulations for further analysis and visualization.